1 Introduction

 Cmd-Shift-F10 orCtl-Shift-F10 - type

-Try doing each of these now.
-Additionally, now would be a good time to create a notebook where you can keep a record of useful hints and tips and things to try when your code isn’t working.
+Try each method of restarting R. Additionally, now would be a good time to start your reflective log where you can keep a record of useful hints and tips and things to try when your code isn’t working.
 Add “restart R session” to this notebook as your first item.

 1.4 Packages and functions